Lobster rolls on wheels: Cousins Maine Lobster food truck launches Nov. 9

 Photo by Dan Macdonald

 Their truck makes its debut Nov.
 9 in front of Beer:30 at 1543 San Marco Blvd.
-The marketing plan is to partner with other similar drink businesses, as well as setting up shop at festivals and neighborhood gatherings.
+The marketing plan is to partner with similar drink businesses, as well as setting up at festivals and neighborhood gatherings.
 They also cater.
 They have hired 10 employees.

 Cousins Maine Lobster has an app that shows when and where the truck will be.
 They also plan to use social media to tell customers when they are in their area.